 - Current or prospective full-time degree-seeking undergraduate students;

-- Current or prospective part-time degree-seeking graduate students;
+- Current or prospective part-time degree-seeking undergraduate students;

-- Current or prospective full-time degree-seeking undergraduate student;
+- Current or prospective full-time degree-seeking graduate students;

-- Current or prospective part-time degree-seeking undergraduate student; or
+- Current or prospective part-time degree-seeking graduate students; or

 All in-state majors are eligible.

-Scholarship can be used at out-of-state institutions if the applicant is on active duty with the U.S Military and domiciled in the State.
+- Scholarships can be used at out-of-state institutions if the applicant is on active duty with the U.S Military and domiciled in the state.

-- The scholarship may also be used out-of-state if the student is disabled and studying at an institution outside the State that makes special provisions for disabled students that are not available to the applicant at an institution in Maryland.
+- The scholarship may be used out-of-state if the student is disabled and studying at an institution outside the state that makes special provisions for disabled students that are not available to the applicant at an institution in Maryland.

 Certain unique majors not offered at a Maryland public university may also be eligible for the Academic Common Market, a tuition savings program that allows students enrolled in approved programs at participating institutions to pay in-state tuition rates!
 Click here to learn more.

 Delegate Condition of the Award